-American households most often have a car, and regularly they have two or three.
-But households in the Flatbush Ave / Carlton Ave neighborhood buck this trend.
-50.8% of the households in this neighborhood don't own a car at all.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Flatbush Ave / Carlton Ave neighborhood have a highly unusual car ownership.
+50.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.7% of U.S. neighborhoods.

-Did you know that the Flatbush Ave / Carlton Ave neighborhood has more Eastern European and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Flatbush Ave / Carlton Ave neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 5.0% of this neighborhood's residents have Eastern European ancestry and 2.2% have Austrian ancestry.
+In fact, 5.4% of this neighborhood's residents have Eastern European ancestry and 3.7% have Russian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Flatbush Ave / Carlton Ave neighborhood, 72.6% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 15.8% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (6.5%), and 5.2% in manufacturing and laborer occupations.
+In the Flatbush Ave / Carlton Ave neighborhood, 71.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 16.0% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (7.7%), and 4.7% in clerical, assistant, and tech support occupations.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Flatbush Ave / Carlton Ave neighborhood in Brooklyn, NY, residents most commonly identify their ethnicity or ancestry as German (8.5%).
-There are also a number of people of English ancestry (8.1%), and residents who report Irish roots (7.9%), and some of the residents are also of Italian ancestry (7.5%), along with some Asian ancestry residents (6.9%), among others.
-In addition, 17.7% of the residents of this neighborhood were born in another country.
+In the Flatbush Ave / Carlton Ave neighborhood in Brooklyn, NY, residents most commonly identify their ethnicity or ancestry as German (9.1%).
+There are also a number of people of Puerto Rican ancestry (8.8%), and residents who report English roots (8.7%), and some of the residents are also of Asian ancestry (7.0%), along with some Irish ancestry residents (6.7%), among others.
+In addition, 17.8% of the residents of this neighborhood were born in another country.